 - 1.40.
-The fine balance in implied waiver is demonstrated in Mann v Carnell379 where the High Court found disclosure of the substance of the legal advice for the purposes of explaining and justifying the actions of a member of Parliament did not waive legal privilege, but disclosure of the substance of the legal advice to further the client's own personal or commercial interests did waive legal privilege. - 1.41.
-Legal privilege will not attach to confidential communications between a lawyer and client that are used by the client for the purpose of furthering or facilitating criminal, fraudulent or other misconduct that carries a civil penalty.380 To lose the privilege, there must be evidence of the confidential communication furthering or facilitating the client's illegal or improper purpose.
-The privilege cannot be displaced by mere allegation of illegal or improper conduct.381 the interests of the parties were not the same and there was real potential for the interests of the insurer and the client to be disparate and competing.
+The fine balance in implied waiver is demonstrated in Mann v Carnell where the High Court found disclosure of the substance of the legal advice for the purposes of explaining and justifying the actions of a member of Parliament did not waive legal privilege, but disclosure of the substance of the legal advice to further the client's own personal or commercial interests did waive legal privilege. - 1.41.
+Legal privilege will not attach to confidential communications between a lawyer and client that are used by the client for the purpose of furthering or facilitating criminal, fraudulent or other misconduct that carries a civil penalty.
+To lose the privilege, there must be evidence of the confidential communication furthering or facilitating the client's illegal or improper purpose.
+The privilege cannot be displaced by mere allegation of illegal or improper conduct.

-381 Attorney General (NT) v Kearney [1985] 158 CLR 500; Duffy v Victorian Workcover Authority [2013] VCAT 545.
+&lt;sup>382 Attorney General (NT) v Kearney [1985] 158 CLR 500; Duffy v Victorian Workcover Authority [2013] VCAT 545.